splunk/observability-workshop/content/en/tko/session-5/docs/fix-apache.md

 If your application or pod will go over the limits set in your deployment, Kubernetes will kill and restart your Pod to protect the other applications on the Cluster.

-An other scenario the you will run into is when there is not enough Memory or Cpu on a Nod.
+An other scenario that you will run into is when there is not enough Memory or CPU on a Node.
 In that case, the cluster will try to reschedule your pod(s) on a different node with more space.

-If that fails, or if there is not enough space when you deploy your application, the Cluster will put your workload/deployment in schedule mode until there are enoughhRoom on any of the available nodes to deploy the pods according their limits.
+If that fails, or if there is not enough space when you deploy your application, the Cluster will put your workload/deployment in schedule mode until there are enough room on any of the available nodes to deploy the pods according their limits.

 ## 2. Fix PHP/Apache Deployment